MLB Trade Rumors: Curtis Granderson Clears Waivers Making Return To Yankees Possible

-The News broke last night that the Toronto Blue Jays outfielder Curtis Granderson has cleared revocable waivers and is now free to be traded to any team.
-This is the first, and biggest step, in the process of Toronto being able to move their veteran outfielder for some cheaper and younger talent.
-Since the non-waiver trading deadline passed on July 31, not many teams have expressed a need or interest in Granderson, which helped him clear waivers so easily.
-The one team that has consistently been involved in discussions about Granderson is the Yankees, who do have a need for an outfielder.
+News broke last night that the Toronto Blue Jays outfielder Curtis Granderson has cleared revocable waivers and is now free to be traded to any team.
+This is the first step, in the process of Toronto being able to move their veteran outfielder as they look to rebuild with cheaper and younger talent.

+Since the non-waiver trading deadline passed on July 31, Granderson has received little interest from other teams, allowing him to easily clear waivers.
+The one team that has consistently been involved in discussions about Granderson is the Yankees, who have a need for an outfielder.

-At 37, Granderson isn’t necessarily who you would expect the Yankees to trade for, but with key players residing on the DL and no guarantee anyone returns on schedule, or can shoulder a full workload as soon as the do return, Granderson makes sense.
+At 37, Granderson isn’t necessarily who you would expect the Yankees to trade for, but with key players on the DL and no guarantee anyone returns on schedule or can shoulder a full workload as soon as they do return, Granderson makes sense.

 Granderson would only be owed about $1.3 million on his remaining contract, according to Baseball Reference.
 His deal expires this year, making him an affordable acquisition monetarily.
-Since Toronto will get nothing for Granderson, an uncompensated free agent, it makes sense for them to move him now for basically anyone.
+Since Toronto will get nothing for Granderson when he hits free agency, it makes sense for them to move him now for basically anyone.

-Toronto likely cannot command more than a middling prospect or two in A or AA for Granderson at this point in his career, even with the Yankees having a demonstrated need for him.
+Toronto likely cannot command more than a middling prospect or two in A or AA for Granderson at this point in his career, even with the Yankees having a need for him.
 In having waited to move the “Grandyman,” Toronto absorbed more of his salary, gave other teams more time to fill roster holes, and left them with only a couple suitors, although the Phillies are not considered serious buyers anymore.
 That means what Toronto is basically doing is dumping some salary.

 #BlueJays' Curtis Granderson has cleared revocable trade waivers, source tells The Athletic.
 He's free to be traded anywhere.